 My wife is the best and even helps from time to time and never objects to the vintage Star Wars collection in the "geek" room.
 We are also TV extras in our spare time and appeared in a number of English and Welsh TV programmes.

 I have done a number of reviews for books and other related items and last year attended Star Trek London as a member of the press.
-I was lucky enough to interview Michael J. Fox at this years London Film & Comic Con.
+I was lucky enough to interview Michael J. Fox at London Film & Comic Con.

 My name is Lisa and I first saw Star Wars in 1977 when I was 8 years old.
 It had a big impact on

 my life!
 Other girls played with Barbie dolls, while I played with Star Wars action figures and play sets.
 Hey, I still do!

 It wasn’t only Star Wars that impacted my formative years, though.
 Jaws, E.T., Indiana Jones… All were part of my childhood.
 I’m a geek today thanks in great measure to George Lucas and Steven Spielberg.
 Of course, every fan knows you can’t experience the genius of those men without a rousing soundtrack by John Williams!
 They’re an essential (bearded) trio.

 I’m also a big Doctor Who fan - and I’m a proud Pug Mom!

 In addition to my contributions to The Bearded Trio, I am the Media Specialist for Coffee With Kenobi (https://www.coffeewithkenobi.com).
 You can contact me on email@example.com.